-NEST is the umbrella organization for the six Western Research Centres in the Faculty of Social Science, which set its agenda and provide its governance.
+NEST is the umbrella organization for the seven Western Research Centres in the Faculty of Social Science, which set its agenda and provide its governance.

 All members of the governing centres are also members of NEST.

 For full membership information, please visit the websites of the corresponding governing centres:

 - Centre for Computational and Quantitative Social Science;

 - Centre for Research on Social Inequality (CRSI) - formerly the Centre on Population, Health and Aging;

 - Centre for Research on Migration and Ethnic Relations;

 - Centre for Study of Political Behaviour;

 - Centre for Transitional Justice and Post-Conflict Reconstruction;

 - Centre for Urban Policy and Local Governance ;